Why Does My Dog’s Front Leg Shake

 Underweight puppies may shake their front legs due to low energy levels and muscle weakness.
 While puppies may also shake their legs for other reasons, such as anxiety or discomfort, shaking the front legs is most likely caused by poor nutrition and low body weight.

 Underweight dogs may also experience joint pain, which can cause trembling in the front legs.
-It would help if you took care of underweight dogs to ensure they get the adequate nutrients they need to develop and thrive.
+It would help if you cared for underweight dogs to ensure they get the nutrients they need to develop and thrive.
 This can help reduce the risk of shaking in puppies and ultimately lead to a healthier, happier dog.

 6.Physical Injury